xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 Solvers (such as CG and GMRES) and preconditioners (such as Jacobi, Gauss-Seidel and multigrid) are configured via parameter files.

-Trilinos supports both XML and YAML files.
+Trilinos supports both XML and YAML parameter files.
-In what follows, we will be modifying modifying `stratimikos_ParameterList.xml` to explore a variety of solvers and preconditioners.

-By default, the XML file `stratimikos_ParameterList.xml` is read.
+In order to make following along as simple as possible and avoid typos, parameter XML files for all examples can be found in the lesson folder.
-If you want to keep track of your changes and work with different input files, this default can be overridden with `--xml=another-file.xml`.
+If you want to see the difference between to input files, run ```diff a.xml b.xml```.

 ## Running the Example